Save time & costly mistakes. Our experts will recommend the best software for your needs. Call for a free consultation: (888) 918-2745

 Today’s cardiology practices have to track a lot of patient information from a variety of sources, including notes, images, test results and more.
 They must also have quick and reliable access to this information in order to share with labs and hospitals.
 Paper charts are a time-consuming and error-prone way of processing this information, so cardiology practices are realizing the many operational and financial benefits of moving to digital patient charts or electronic medical record (EMR)/electronic health record (EHR).

 Cardiology EMR (or EHR) software is designed to meet the unique needs of heart and vascular practices.
+Cardiology is one of the largest and most complex areas of health care, encompassing several different specialties and comprising almost a 10th of the overall EMR market.
 Some EMR systems provide support for nuclear stress tests and Holter tests, offer E&M coding advice customized for cardiologists, support arterial and aortoiliac duplex imaging and have hundreds of templates for pacemakers, cath exams, coumadin visits and more.
 Additionally, they will integrate with most equipment found in a cardiovascular practice or electrophysiology clinic, including electrocardiogram (ECG/EKG), echocardiogram, X-ray and MRI equipment.
 Finally, most systems will feature lab integration and hospital integration for bi-directional data sharing.

 |Cardiology-specific templates||Cardiac EHR uses cardiology-specific exam and procedure templates, which speed up documentation by automatically populating patient information.
 Examples include: new patient visit, echocardiogram charts, abnormal ECG, abnormal stress tests, carotid ultrasound, chest discomfort, hypertension, congestive heart failure, pacemaker procedure, dual isotope stress tests, aortic valve disease, AMI, cardiac catheters, CABG and many more.
 The more specific templates are to the cardiology specialty, the fewer modifications the physician and staff will have to make to get the system familiar and effective.|